MicrosoftDocs/win32/desktop-src/OPC/packaging-api-overview.md

 ---
 title: Getting Started with the Packaging API
 description: The Windows 7 Packaging feature is a set of COM-based APIs that provides support for accessing, modifying, and saving packages using C and C++.
-This topic includes the prerequisites and programming information needed to begin using the APIs. ms.assetid: 'ef392c88-49cd-4ffa-b1fb-1501c6448264'
+This topic includes the prerequisites and programming information needed to begin using the APIs. ms.assetid: ef392c88-49cd-4ffa-b1fb-1501c6448264
-keywords: ["packaging,Packaging APIs", "packages,Packaging APIs", "Packaging APIs,prerequisites", "Packaging APIs,about", "Packaging APIs,programming notes"]
+keywords:
+- packaging,Packaging APIs
+- packages,Packaging APIs
+- Packaging APIs,prerequisites
+- Packaging APIs,about
+- Packaging APIs,programming notes
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Getting Started with the Packaging API

 The Windows 7 Packaging feature is a set of COM-based APIs that provides support for accessing, modifying, and saving packages using C and C++.
 This topic includes the prerequisites and programming information needed to begin using the APIs.

 This topic contains the following sections.